rsvihladremio/dremio-diagnostic-collector/README.md

 Flags:
       --collect string             type of collection: 'light'- 2 days of logs (no top or jfr). 'standard' - includes jfr, top, 7 days of logs and 30 days of queries.json logs. 'standard+jstack' - all of 'standard' plus jstack. 'health-check' - all of 'standard' + WLM, KV Store Report, 25,000 Job Profiles (default "light")
-  -c, --coordinator string         SSH ONLY: set a list of ip addresses separated by commas
+  -x, --context string             K8S ONLY: context to use for kubernetes pods -c, --coordinator string         SSH ONLY: set a list of ip addresses separated by commas
-      --ddc-yaml string            location of ddc.yaml that will be transferred to remote nodes for collection configuration (default "/opt/homebrew/Cellar/ddc/3.2.1/libexec/ddc.yaml")
+      --ddc-yaml string            location of ddc.yaml that will be transferred to remote nodes for collection configuration (default "/opt/homebrew/Cellar/ddc/3.2.3/libexec/ddc.yaml")
       --detect-namespace           detect namespace feature to pass the namespace automatically --disable-free-space-check   disables the free space check for the --transfer-dir -d, --disable-kubectl            uses the embedded k8s api client and skips the use of kubectl for transfers and copying